Lifestyle Changes That Boost Your Health

-If you feel like you’re stuck in a rut, and your lifestyle needs a reboot, listen up.
+If you feel like you’re stuck in a rut, and your physical fitness needs a reboot, listen up.
 Personal Trainer and Yoga Therapist Michael Kuang from Syphon Fitness says some well placed time walking can make a huge impact.

 "You know a lot of times when we wake up we feel very stiff especially when we walk for the first few steps.
-Walking around stimulates the heart rate and you really start to get your day going in a positive upbeat mood," said Michael Kuang, CEO, Syphon Fitness.
+Walking around stimulates the heart rate and you really start to get your day going in a positive upbeat mood," said Kuang.

 And you don’t need to spend countless hours at the gym.
 Just some well placed time walking around can make a huge impact.

-"If your working in building that has stairs, try to take the stairs instead of the elevator.
+"If you're working in a building that has stairs, try to take the stairs instead of the elevator.
 If you're having a quick break, maybe go outside at take a quick walk around the block.
 Get some fresh air, some sunlight or some Vitamin D, it'll really help your mood," said Kuang.